wagtail/wagtail/docs/advanced_topics/settings.rst

 When enabled Wagtail shows where a particular image, document or snippet is being used on your site (disabled by default).
 A link will appear on the edit page showing you which pages they have been used on.

+This link is also shown on the delete page, above the "Delete" button.

 .. note::

     The usage count only applies to direct (database) references.
 Using documents, images and snippets within StreamFields or rich text fields will not be taken into account.